srynobio/vmccl/README.md

 ## Examples:

-All `--stdin` and `blob` text will have newlines and spaces removed.
+All `stdin` and `blob` text will have newlines and spaces removed.

 #### stdin option:

-This example of stdin show the output with and without the `--vmc` option added
+This example of stdin show the output with and without the `vmc` option added

 ```
 $> wc -lmw irobot.txt